JTIE-6EE7/coffee-demos/2-nornir-basics/README.md

 defaults.yaml contains the username, password and platform to be used by Netmiko

-## nr-run-command.py
+## 1-run-command.py

-nr-run_command.py imports only the needed modules, defines a task to execute the command found in "command_string" and runs that task against all devices found in inventory.
+1-run-command.py imports only the needed modules, defines a task to execute the command found in "command_string", runs that task against all devices found in inventory and prints the output from the command.

+## 2-host-data.py

+2-host-data.py builds on the first example by demonstrating how to assign and access data within Nornir host variables

+## 3-textfsm.py

+3-textfsm.py builds on the previous example by demonstrating how to format the output data in a way that it can be programmatically accessed

+## 4-pprint.py

+4-pprint.py perfoms the same function as #3 but using pprint for better readability

+## 5-formatting-data.py

+5-formatting-data.py demonstrates how to interact with the collected data to extract the specific items needed

-## nr-host-data.py
+##  6-exporting-data.py

-nr-host-data.py demonstrates assigning and accessing data with host variables
+ 6-exporting-data.py demonstrates exporting the extracted data to a CSV file